Marketing Compliance | How to choose the right prize for your promotion

 The hiring approach for legal functions has historically been a replication of the Law Firm playbook.
 Hire the best technical lawyer, with the best academic pedigrees.
 The challenge is these lawyers focus on the academic application of the law is often at odds with the commerciality, solutions orientation and responsiveness the business demands.
 Indeed, they often ‘get in the way’.
 GCs need to start hiring for a new set of competencies.
 Read about the Legal Capabilities of the Future here.

 The Legal Transformation journey may seem intimidating to legal functions who have made limited changes to their operating models in the past, and already feel stretched thin.
 However, as the age-old quote says ‘to run a marathon you must first take a step’.
-These five steps are proven to get you there faster.
+These five steps are proven to get you there faster and improve the legal function in your business.

 Download the ebook